null

 If you have questions about the product or need assistance, we are happy to talk on the phone.
 Call us at 1-833-787-4777 between 9 am - 5 pm PST Monday - Friday.
 You can also email us at [email protected] or text us at 702-659-7022.
 A link to our full contact us page is here.

-Disclaimer: This post (Claritin vs Zyrtec) is intended for informational purposes only.
+Disclaimer: This post is intended for informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult your doctor or another qualified health provider with any questions you may have regarding a medical condition or before starting any new treatment.
 Do not disregard professional medical advice or delay in seeking it because of something you have read in this post.

 « Back to Blog